poppyschmo/znc-signal/README.md

                ├── ...                   ├── ...
                └── +99999999999.d/       └── +99999999999.d/
    ```
+   The container-side of this mapping can be changed at build time.
+There's
-   There's nothing special about this container's volume requirements, but
+   nothing special about this container's volume requirements, but the usual
-   the usual considerations still apply.
-For example, when using symlinks, the
+   considerations still apply.
+For example, when using symlinks, the target
-   target must be accessible within the container, etc. If `docker-ps` doesn't
+   must be accessible within the container, etc. If `docker-ps` doesn't
    display the current value (because the container is stopped), try
    `docker-container-inspect` instead.
 These `--format` args may help:
    ```go